ika-rwth-aachen/betterosi/README.md

-# betterosi: library for osi
+# betterosi - a python library for reading and writing open-simulation-interface files using betterproto2

 A python library for reading and writing [ASAM OSI (Open-Simulation-Interace)](https://github.com/OpenSimulationInterface/open-simulation-interface) files (either `.osi` binary traces or [MCAP](https://github.com/foxglove/mcap) files) using [betterproto2](https://github.com/betterproto/python-betterproto2) instead of the default protobuf generated code (better typing and enum support).